-An accessibility audit is a thorough, professional evaluation of how well your digital properties meet the needs of people with disabilities.
-This isn’t something anyone can know just by glancing at your website, or spending a few minutes using your app.
-When an audit is carried out properly, every component is examined and tested by experts, so that when it’s complete, you can be confident that the report has identified any and all barriers.
+An accessibility audit is a thorough, professional evaluation of how well your website and other digital properties meet the needs of people with disabilities, conform with the Web Content Accessibility Guidelines (WCAG) technical standards, and comply with the ADA.
+This isn’t something anyone can know just by glancing at your website or spending a few minutes using your app.
+When an audit is carried out properly, every component is examined and tested by experts, so that when it’s complete, you can be confident that the web accessibility audit report has identified any and all barriers.

-A website, app or document is considered accessible if it can be perceived, understood, navigated and interacted with by everyone, whether or not they happen to have disabilities.
-It doesn’t discriminate, with sections of information that can only be understood by someone who can hear, or certain app features that can only be used by someone who can click a mouse.
-Rather, it is barrier free for everyone.
-That includes people who are using assistive technologies (AT) such as a screen reader.
+A website, app, or document is considered accessible if it can be perceived, understood, navigated and interacted with by everyone.
+It doesn’t discriminate, with sections of information that can only be engaged by someone using a mouse, or certain app features that can only be used by a sighted individual.
+Rather, it is barrier-free for everyone.
+That includes people who are using assistive technologies (AT), such as a screen reader.

 The real question is: why make a commitment to removing barriers from your website?

 From complying with legal and regulatory mandates to supporting internal DEI (Diversity, Equity, Inclusion) initiatives, organizations have numerous reasons to actively remove web accessibility barriers and optimize digital experiences for everyone.